 LDS Business College sponsors single student wards for all students.
 Two student wards serve the needs of LDSBC students.
-Meetings are held at the chapel located at 630 East 100 South.
-Single students also may attend student wards of the Salt Lake University Second or Fifth Stake, which include students from the University of Utah, Westminster College, BYU Salt Lake Extension, and Salt Lake Community College.
+Meetings are held on campus.
 A wide variety of social activities as well as opportunities for leadership and growth are available through the student wards.